-In addition to not supporting payment date or amount changes, when using automatic recurring payments, there are other limitations with PayPal, including:
+In addition to not supporting payment date or amount changes when using automatic recurring payments, there are other limitations with PayPal, including:

 Extensions for Manual Payments ↑ Back to Top

 All WooCommerce payment methods and gateway extensions can be used to process manual subscription payments.
-Subscriptions creates a pending order for the renewal, then that order can be paid for with any gateway with a working WooCommerce extension.
+Subscriptions creates a pending order for the renewal, then that order can be paid with any gateway with a working WooCommerce extension.

-3rd Party Extensions with Automatic Payment Support ↑ Back to Top
+Third-Party Extensions with Automatic Payment Support ↑ Back to Top